Kostrzyn nad Odrą & Küstrin‑Kietz Border Crossing

 Check official EU or national sources for the latest on temporary controls before your trip, keep ID ready, and allow flexibility for random checks.
 This historic river crossing offers insight into a border shaped by conflict and renewal when you prepare accordingly.

-See other crossings between Germany and Poland
+See other crossings between Poland and Germany

-See other crossings between Germany and Poland
+See other crossings between Poland and Germany

 0.0